-- If a problem occurs while trying to authenticate, make sure that the target Metrics Engine is online.
-If it is, the access log may provide information about the authentication failure. - If a problem occurs while interacting with the Metrics Engine instance using the Console, the access and error logs for that instance may provide additional information.
+- The web application container that hosts the console is not running.
+If an error occurs while trying to start it, consult the logs for the web application container. - If a problem occurs while trying to authenticate, make sure that the target server is online.
+If it is, the access log may provide information about the authentication failure. - If a problem occurs while interacting with the server instance using the Web Console, the access and error logs for that instance may provide additional information.

-Chapter 8: Metric Engine API Reference
+Chapter 7: Metrics Engine API Reference